Autumn in Poland is a fiery spectacle of golden forests, misty mornings, and crisp air!

 5. Lazienki Park, Warszawa

-candid moments captured in Sleza Mountains!
+candid moments captured in the Sleza Mountains!

-and this one will remain the prized capture from the mystic Sleza Mountains!
+And this one will remain the prized capture from the mystic Sleza Mountains!

-Warsaw, the beautiful capital city of Poland is no less beautiful during autumn.
+Warsaw, the beautiful capital city of Poland, is no less beautiful during autumn.
 Though I didn’t spend too much time here, this one will remain special.

 How did you like the autumn colors from some of Poland’s most picturesque corners?

-While these photos capture just a glimpse of Poland’s autumn splendor, the country’s wild outdoors offer much more during this season.
-Next autumn, explore these hidden gems with me – book your customized tour in Poland today and experience the best of Polish autumn up close!
+Come autumn, explore these hidden gems with me – book your customized tour in Poland today and experience the best of Polish autumn up close!

 1. What is the best time to visit Poland in autumn?